 Below are the top Comparisons between DSL and Cable:

 Let us study some important key differences between DSL and Cable:

 Now that we have a fair understanding of what DSL and cable internet connections are and having a fair analogous situation of these types of internet option, it is now time to jump on to look at differences between the 2 and set our context and priorities correct when there needs to be a decision to be taken between the 2.

 The first genre on which we would be comparing our 2 candidates has shared connections.
 In this context, just to set a pretext that shared connections means that the same connection is shared across multiple subscribers.
-So, if we use our analogous resemblance of that phone line needs to be private to a single home whereas cable may run through the entire neighborhood and if we remember that in the cable TV all our neighborhood used to get the same channel, irrespective of if they want to see or not.
-Hence, we can fairly say that DSL is a non-shared connection whereas Cable is a shared connection.
+If we use our analogous resemblance of that phone line, it needs to be private to a single home.
+In contrast, a cable may run through the entire neighbourhood and if we remember that in the cable TV all our neighbourhood used to get the same channel, irrespective of if they want to see or not.
+Hence, we can fairly say that DSL is a non-shared connection, whereas Cable is a shared connection.

 The second genre extends from the first one as internet speeds.
-Now in our previous genre of discussion, we understood that DSL is not a shared connection and Cable is, hence internet speeds for Cable might reduce at the time when a lot of people are accessing the internet at the same time, maybe a prime evening time whereas DSL connections would give similar speeds even at the prime time as it gives in the non-prime time.
+Now in our previous genre of discussion, we understood that DSL is not a shared connection and Cable is, hence internet speeds for Cable might reduce at the time when a lot of people are accessing the internet at the same time, maybe a prime evening time.
+In contrast, DSL connections would give similar speeds even at the prime time as it gives in the non-prime time.
 There is another eye to the comparison of internet speeds.
-In general DSL connections are capped at 6-7 Mbps speeds whereas cable internet can range up to as fast as 105 or even 150 (For the ones with Fiber Optics).
+In general, DSL connections are capped at 6-7 Mbps speeds, whereas cable internet can range up to as fast as 105 or even 150 (For the ones with Fiber Optics).
 Also, there is a limitation of DSL connections that as one moves away from the main ISP hub, the speed starts reducing.